 - Third-Party Financing: Minimal to no upfront capital cost.
 The business would own the system hardware, can take advantage of depreciation and tax benefits.
 Low-cost construction or energy loans are available.

-- PACE Financing: No upfront costs with positive cash flows on day one.
-The business would still own the system hardware; can take advantage of the tax benefits shared with PACE lender.
+- C-PACE Financing: No upfront costs with positive cash flows on day one.
+The business would still own the system hardware; can take advantage of the tax benefits shared with the C-PACE lender.
 Low cost, fixed-rate financing paid through property tax bill.

 For most sites, nearly 48% of the system cost will be recouped by federal incentives.
 For more information, checkout the DSIRE webpage.